 But of course, you are a smart tip earner.
 And you know that lenders will trust your bank statements more than your personal ad hoc spreadsheet.
 If you’ve been carefully depositing tip money instead of spending it willy-nilly, you may well be making multiple, legitimate cash deposits every week.

 So here’s our advice.
 In the months leading up to your mortgage, keep a detailed record of where each of your cash deposits came from.
 Print out your shift schedule, and keep it somewhere safe.

 When you deposit tips into your bank account, make a note for yourself about how much you earned per shift, and which deposits go with which dates.
 You don’t need anything fancy for this.
 But when a mortgage underwriter asks about the cash deposits, you’ll be ready to provide documentation.

 Morty helps homebuyers navigate the home buying process and secure financing to buy their first home.
 We work with our homebuyers through the entire home buying process, from pre-approval to closing.
-If you are ready to become a homeowner, drop us a line.
+If you are ready to become a homeowner, get started with personalized loan options.

 Want to know what you can afford?